topofocus/active-orient/README.md

   M.first
   M.last
 ```
-returns an Array with all Documents/Edges of the Class, the first and the last Record.
+returns an Array containing all Documents/Edges of the Class, the first and the last Record.
 ```ruby
   M.where  town: 'Berlin'
 ```